 If a book or article cannot be found in PVAMU’s resources, it can usually be borrowed from another library.
 Fill out the Interlibrary Loan form, and please note that it may take several weeks to receive the item.

-John B. Coleman Prairie View Online Catalog https://voyager-pv.tamu.edu/ In the center column of the library homepage, click on “Find Books” to locate books, periodical titles, government publications, and other materials on your topic.
+Use the Online Library Catalog to locate books in the library to locate books, periodical titles, government publications, and other materials on your topic.
 The “Fill in the Box” index tab permits searches by various combinations of author, title, keyword, or subject using the pull down menus.

 Library of Congress Classifications